portertech/sensu-ruby-sik/README.md

 )
 ```

-Create and update a Sensu Entity for the application.
+Create and update a Sensu Entity to represent the application.

 ```ruby
 entity = Sensu::SIK::Entity.new(@client, id: "store-app")